wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ## Editing module settings

 Even though Castor & Pollux uses analog circuitry to make its beautiful sounds, there is a little microcontroller brain inside that's orchestrating everything.
-There's a few settings you can tweak over USB, such as the LED brightness and the range of the pitch knobs.
+There are a few settings you can tweak over USB, such as the LED brightness, and the range of the pitch knobs.
 Head over to the [web-based settings editor](settings) to tweak to your heart's content.

 ## Updating the firmware

 1. Download the latest firmware [from GitHub](https://github.com/wntrblm/Castor_and_Pollux/releases/latest).
 It will be a `.uf2` file.
 1. Connect Castor & Pollux to your computer via USB.
 The USB port is located underneath the panel.
 Note that you still have to power the module from a Eurorack power supply.
-1. Place Castor & Pollux in bootloader mode by pressing the reset button twice quickly.
+1. Place Castor & Pollux in bootloader mode by quickly pressing the reset button twice.
 The reset button is located just below the USB port.
 Once in bootloader mode, you should see a drive on your computer named `GEMINIBOOT`.
 1. Copy the `.uf2` file from step 1 to the `GEMINIBOOT` drive.
 The module should restart by itself.